attilagk/monoallelic-brain/projects/monoallelic-brain/_posts/2016-04-22-glm-for-s-statistic.md

 ---
 layout: post
-title: Logistic Models Using the S statistic as Response (Work in Progress)
+title: Logistic Models Using the S statistic as Response
 tags: [ regression, reproducible-research ]
 ---